-Join Taz Tally for an in-depth discussion in this video Challenge: Correcting tone, part of Exploring Photoshop: Mastering Curves.
+Join Taz Tally for an in-depth discussion in this video Challenge: Correcting tone, part of Advanced Photoshop: Curves.

 - In this, your first challenge…first you want to open up your image…and perform an evaluation of the tone and the color.…You'll want to do both a qualitative…and a quantitative evaluation.…Use your eyes, your histogram,…and your info panels together,…then create a first curve adjustment layer.…Label this the tone adjustment,…because that's the only thing you'll perform…on this first curve adjustment layer is tone only.…Then, perform a numeric based tone adjustment…using sample points in your image…and control points in your curve.…When you're satisfied with the results to this,…then create a second curve adjustment layer.…

 Label this the color adjustment layer,…and then perform a quantitative adjustment…again using sample points in your image…and control points on your curves…and perform a numeric based adjustment…of the color first, and then the tone.…As we discussed you'll always want…to do color, and then tone.…Then you'll end up with two different…curve adjustment layers.…One which is tone only, and one which is with color and tone…